SweetEyesBirb/Nuclear-Test-Sites-Map/readme.md

 This is a small project from a first year CS student that was aiming at practicing fetching JSON data from a dataset and its consequent manipulation.
 The project also aims at practicing web development using semantic HTML, CSS and JavaScript.

 ## Challenges
+Significant challenges have been encountered due to the async nature of the functions.
+Working with Leaflet map was also challenging since the documentation lacks of clear examples when it comes to implement methods.

 ## Attributions and resources
 - The map was rendered via Leaflet library in JS https://leafletjs.com/.